ehousecy/fabric/docs/source/deployorderer/ordererchecklist.md

 LocalMSPID: SampleOrg
 ```

-* **`LocalMSPID`**: (default value should be overridden) This identifies the organization this ordering node belongs to.
-The MSP ID must match the orderer organization MSP ID that exists in the configuration of any channel this joined will be joined to.
+* **`LocalMSPID`**: (default value should be overridden) The MSP ID must match the orderer organization MSP ID that exists in the configuration of the system channel.
+This means the MSP ID must have been listed in the `configtx.yaml` used to create the genesis block of the system channel (or have been added later to the list of system channel administrators).

 ## General.BCCSP.*